LibraryCarpentry/lc-data-intro/episodes/04-regular-expressions.md

 Other useful special characters are:

-- `*` matches when the preceding character appears any number of times including zero
+- `*` matches the preceding element zero or more times.
+For example, ab*c matches "ac", "abc", "abbbc", etc.
-- `+` matches when the preceding character appears any number of times excluding zero
+- `+` matches the preceding element one or more times.
+For example, ab*c matches "abc", "abbbc" but not "ac".
-- `?` matches when the preceding character appears one or zero times
+- `?` matches when the preceding character appears zero or one time.
 - `{VALUE}` matches the preceding character the number of times define by VALUE; ranges can be specified with the syntax `{VALUE,VALUE}`
 - `|` means or.